ProfGentry/profgentry.github.io/certs/signup.md

 Test takers are given 45 days to complete the practice test modules.
 Within 7 days, use your badge to register for your voucher.

 ## OTHER IMPORTANT INFORAMTION
--	All Pearson Vue exams MUST be rescheduled or cancelled at LEAST 48 hours prior to the exam date/time.
-Rescheduling an exam less than 48 hours (2 business days) is subject to a same day forfeit and the tester is responsible for the future exam expense for the respective exam.
-You MUST contact PEARSON to reschedule or cancel an exam.
+-	All Pearson Vue exams **MUST be rescheduled or cancelled at LEAST 48 hours prior to the exam date/time**.
+Rescheduling an exam less than 48 hours (2 business days) is subject to a same day forfeit and the tester is responsible for the future exam expense for the respective exam. <ins>**You MUST contact PEARSON to reschedule or cancel an exam.**</ins>
 -	**For technical issues/ questions regarding GetCertified, please contact GetCertifiedHelp@ecpi.edu**
 -	**For questions about scheduling, please contact your local exam proctor.**